by Matt Slick

 - Mark 10:11-12, "And He said to them, 'Whoever divorces his wife and marries another woman commits adultery against her; 12 and if she herself divorces her husband and marries another man, she is committing adultery.'”

 - John 5:46-47 “For if you believed Moses, you would believe Me; for he wrote of Me.
 47 But if you do not believe his writings, how will you believe My words?”

 We see Jesus' condemnation of Sodom and Gomorrah (Matthew 10:15), and we know that homosexuality was involved in those two cities.
-We see Jesus confirming the heterosexual marriage pattern by citing where God made Adam and Eve, male and female (Matthew 19:4-6).
+We see Jesus confirming the heterosexual marriage pattern by citing God's creation of Adam and Eve, male and female (Matthew 19:4-6).
 Jesus mentions divorce in the context of male and female (Matthew 19:9; Mark 10:11-12)--not male and male or female and female.
-And, Jesus supported the teachings of Moses (John 5:46-47) in which a clear condemnation of homosexuality is taught in such verses as Leviticus 18:22; 20:13.
+And, Jesus supported the teachings of Moses (John 5:46-47) in which a clear condemnation of homosexuality is taught in such verses as Leviticus 18:22 and 20:13.

 So, even though Jesus did not specifically mention the act of homosexuality, He supported the Old Testament, including its condemnation of homosexuality and reiterated that marriage is between a man and a woman.
 So, did He condemn homosexuality?
 Yes, He did, by affirming heterosexuality as the norm and the God-ordained definition of marriage.